 Being clean is one thing, being ultra sanitized with anti-bacterial agents is another thing altogether.

-I think it would be a wise idea to focus on living life and playing with each other again without the fear of being exposed to germs or viruses.
+I think it’s a wise idea to focus on living life and playing with each other again without the fear of being exposed to germs.

 So… play in the dirt, and split an ice-cream sandwich with someone, or a bunch of someones for gosh sakes.
 It’s good for your immunity and it’s good for your connection to community as well.